StrangeBeeCorp/docs/docs/thehive/setup/index.md

 ## Configuration Guides
-The configuration is stored in files stored in the `/etc/thehive` folder:
+The configuration files are stored in the `/etc/thehive` folder:

   - `application.conf` contains all parameters and options
   - `logback.xml` is dedicated to log management